 You may be wondering what the difference is between good manners and good obedience, so let me explain through the example of a common problem…the dog that greets people by jumping on them.

-There isn’t a “better” choice per say.
+There isn’t a “better” choice per se.
 It is a matter of what makes the most sense for the dog and owner in question.
-In either situation, teaching the dog to not jump will take repeated practice and exposure to varying situations until the new expectation becomes reliable.
+In either situation, teaching the dog not to jump will take repeated practice and exposure to varying situations until the new expectation becomes reliable.

 I encourage you to teach both manners and obedience to your dog.
 By teaching both, you’ll have the best of both worlds.
 Most importantly, the relationship you have with your dog will improve simply through the act of making time to train and practice each day.